chromian/crnindsp/README.md

 ## Overview

-`crnindsp` is a Python module designed to analyze chemical reaction networks (CRNs) and identify indicator species—key species that provide insights into the multistability behavior the network—purely based on two structural information:
+`crnindsp` is a Python module designed to analyze chemical reaction networks (CRNs) and identify indicator species—key species that provide insights into the multistability behavior of the network.
+It relies purely on two types of structural information:

-- Stoichiometry information
+- **Stoichiometry information**: The quantitative relationships between reactants and products in the network.
-- Qualitative regulatory information
+- **Qualitative regulatory information**: The regulatory interactions (e.g., activation or inhibition) within the network.

-This toolbox is useful for researchers and scientists working in systems chemistry, computational biology, or related fields.
+This toolbox is useful for researchers and scientists working in systems chemistry, computational biology, or related fields, particularly those studying multistable systems.

 ## Installation